The Complete Guide to Efficient Payroll Processing

 Key Deadlines

-1. Tax Reporting and Payments:
+1. PAYG Reporting and Payments:

 2. Superannuation Contributions:

-3. Single Touch Payroll (STP) Reporting:
+3. Single Touch Payroll (STP):

 4. End of Financial Year: